 '''

-class psamm.util.FrozenOrderedSet (seq=[])

-An immutable set that retains insertion order.
+psamm.util.mkdir_p (path)

+Make directory path if it does not already exist.

 '''

 '''

-class psamm.util.LoggerFile (logger, level)
+class psamm.util.LoggerFile(logger, level)

+'''

 File-like object that forwards to a logger.

-'''

 The Cplex API takes a file-like object for writing log output.
 This class allows us to forward the Cplex messages to the Python logging system.